Eshaancoding/VelvaProgrammingLanguage/README.md

 }

 for (int i = 0; i < 3; i++) {
-	// No one cares about you.
 }

-// Data structures, use only tensor

-// array

-int myTensor = tensor<type>(dimension); // arguments with dimensions of the
-// one dimension makes array, other dimension can be fixed

-// 2d array
-int myMat = tensor<type type>(dimension, dimension); // matrix

-// 1d array
-tensor array = [2.3,4.2]

-// 2d array
-tensor array = [[2.3,4.2],[2.3,4.2]]

 // hashmap
 map<int, int> myMap = [{2.3:62}, {63:2.3}];